 Aris and friends, and some guys from switzerland opened up a few new sectors on Telendos island.
 Telendos lies opposite of Kalymnos, it’s sectors are all either east or north facing.
 Take a boat (1,50 €) from Myrties that runs every half an hour to the island and back.
 The first bolting took place in 2001 in Sector Eros with Markus Schmed from Switzerland, Michel from Innsbruck and Claudia.
 Shade gets in from 11.00 and you find climbing in overhangs on pumpy routes and a great panorama over the sea.
 It’s also not as crowded as Kalymnos.
 100m further down by the seashore, you would find Sector Irox.
 Newly bolted in Easter 2007 and offering some 50 routes directly by the seaside.
 2 more sectors further right of Irox are: Pescatore and Glaros (newly bolted in Nov.
 2008).
 Topos are available if you ask for them by Gianni, the boatman.
 I’d suggest you take the private speed boat from Telendos and save the 50 mins walking there with a heavy rucksack.
 Call up Gianni, the boatman and make an appointment for the following day to take you there at reasonable prices.
 (See Guidebook or any of the many posters hanging around for his contact) Combine the end of the day with a meal at the harbour.
 Meat or fish, the restaurants know how to keep their guests happy with good food.
 At present, Telendos offers up to 120 new routes and many more to come.

 Since 2007, Kalymnos has it’s own airport.
 Flights from Athens fly there 1-2x a day.
 The airport lies on top of a little hill that lies between Pothia and Massouri.
 When strong winds blow, it could happen that planes don’t fly, and ferries don’t start from Mastichari (Kos).
-Getting stranded in Kos for a couple of days must not be all devastating, as Kos offers some boulder areas too.
+Getting stranded in Kos for a couple of days can be entertaining too, as Kos offers some boulder areas.

 Choosing your accomodation wisely